gegejosper/monster-rolodex/README.md

-# Getting Started with Create React App
+# Monster Rolodex

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] and it is a basic react-app application that fetch monsters and design them with search fucntionality

 ## Available Scripts